Communicating is Caring

 Thank you for visiting our website dedicated to improving care for adults with severe speech and cognitive challenges.
 Choices are empowering and everyone - regardless if they have aphasia from a stroke, Alzheimer’s dementia, Parkinson's, brain injuries, ALS, autism, cerebral palsy, Down Syndrome or Rett Syndrome - has the human right to have a say in their care.
 Unfortunately, many non-verbal people don't get that choice.
 You can help change this.

-As caregivers, we have that constant guilt that are are not doing enough to help a loved one who is dependent on us for daily care.
+Caregivers live with constant guilt that are are not doing enough to help a loved one who is dependent on us for daily care.
 How will I learn to communicate with and support my loved one who needs my help with everything?
 How can I reduce my loved one's frustration?
 How can I make my caregiving easier and less stressful?
-Picture-based communication empowers people to understand and make their own choices.

-In 2008, I launched SayitwithSymbols.com, the only source dedicated to taking the guesswork out of caring for adults with cognitive/communication challenges by using easy-to-use, picture-based communication aids designed specifically for adult caregiving.
+In 2008, I launched SayitwithSymbols.com, the only source dedicated to taking the guesswork out of caring for adults with cognitive/communication challenges by using easy-to-use, picture-based communication aids.

-Our products we develop and offer are uniquely designed to be functional for adults based on best practices supported by academic research.
-Our products have been field tested - and improved - by caregivers trying to communicate with their loved ones who cannot speak.
+The picture communication boards and books we develop are uniquely designed to be functional for adults based on best practices supported by academic research.
+Our products have been field tested - and improved - by caregivers trying to communicate with their nonverbal loved ones.
 Our store also offers a curated selection of easy-to-use visual tools that help improve adult caregiving including communication, healthcare, personal care and activities of daily living.

-To learn if your loved one could use augmentative communication aids (AAC), consider consulting with a licensed speech and language pathologist, occupation therapist or other assistive technology professional to benefit from their clinical evaluation and treatments.
+To learn if your loved one would benefit from augmentative communication aids (AAC), consider consulting with a licensed speech and language pathologist/AAC Specialist, occupation therapist or other assistive technology professional for on-going clinical evaluations and treatments.

 Communication is a fundamental human right